DarshanPawar23/FokusFlowAI/README.md

 cd ..

 # ==============================
-# 2️⃣ Environment Setup
+# 3️⃣ Environment Setup
 # ==============================

-# Create a .env file in root and add:
+# Create a .env file in root and add the following:

 PORT=5000
 JWT_SECRET=your_jwt_secret